-Burma Cyclone Relief Project Update: A great big thank you is in order for all your help in our efforts to provide aid in the face of the ongoing suffering, death, and destruction in Burma.
-We have closed the site to new donations, as we must now get the money into the hands of the […]
+Burma Cyclone Relief Project Update, May 2008: A great big thank you is in order for all your help in our efforts to provide aid in the face of the ongoing suffering, death, and destruction in Burma.
+We have closed the site to new donations, as we must now get the money into the hands […]

 Burma cyclone relief